Find answers to frequently asked questions

 Download a list of fields and their descriptions at the Data Dictionary.

-An email is sent when new files are ready.
+You will receive an email when new files are ready.
 Use the File Delivery API to automate detection of new files.

 Files are compressed using gzip.
 No other compression options are available.

-Before publishing, an automated quality system reviews each delivery to ensure fill rates of each attribute is normal.
-For new and ad-hoc deliveries, people manually check every delivery for quality.
+Before publishing, an automated quality system reviews each delivery for abnormalities.
+For new and ad-hoc deliveries, Infogroup employees manually verify each delivery.

 The File Delivery API provides an MD5 hash for each file, can be used to perform checksum integrity.